Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There is no map inside.
 If you want to explore everything, you can first get the official guidebook outside.

-Turn right for a free storage area.
+Turn right for a free luggage storage area.
 After storing your items, show your ticket to the staff to enter.

 11:00 teamLab Borderless